regismeyssonnier/Bricks/README.md

 Made with babylon.js

-Copy the function createScene int the playground babylon.js or in your code !!!
+Copy the function createScene in the playground babylon.js or in your code !!!

 https://playground.babylonjs.com/